-In the heart of Tulsa’s happening Brady District in the downtown area, there is a small oasis of Caribbean flavor and fun.
+In the heart of Tulsa’s happening Tulsa Arts District in the downtown area, there is a small oasis of Caribbean flavor and fun.
 It’s called Sisserou’s, and if you haven’t visited yet, make time to go because this colorful little restaurant is a mini-vacation to the islands that you’ll never forget.
 The restaurant is influenced largely by the cooking of Dominica.
 Jerk seasonings, Indian curries, island coconut, seafood and more can all be found here.
 The recipes are a blend of more traditional ingredients that reflect the Caribbean with twists to make the dishes palate-pleasing to the general public.

 Dominica is a beautiful little jewel of an island in the Caribbean.
 It’s known as the Nature Island for its lush tropical rainforests, extensive and varied species of plant life, and crystal-clear rivers, lakes, and waterfalls.
 If you’ve got a couple of weeks of vacation, you could fly there to immerse yourself in the culture and cuisine.
 But if you can spare only an evening, you could visit Sisserou’s Caribbean Restaurant in Tulsa’s Arts District instead.